EderSantana/blocks_contrib/README.md

 # blocks_contrib
-Contributions related to bartvm/blocks and bartvm/fuel libraries
+Contributions to bartvm/blocks and bartvm/fuel libraries